James Batemon III: Professional career

 After going undrafted at the 2019 NBA draft, Batemon started his pro career with Ogre of the Latvian-Estonian League.
 For the 2020–21 season, Batemon joined JA Vichy-Clermont of the LNB Pro B. The following season, he signed with Tours Métropole Basket.
 He was named the 2021–22 LNB Pro B Most Valuable Player.

 On August 10, 2022, Batemon moved to ASK Karditsas of the Greek Basket League.
 On October 15, 2022, he scored a buzzer beater from half-court to give Karditsa a 59–57 win against Kolossos Rodou He left Karditsas in December 2022 and joined German club Crailsheim Merlins in January 2023.

 For the 2023–24 season, Batemon joined Ironi Kiryat Ata of the Israeli Basketball Premier League.

 On July 17, 2024, Batemon signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the 2024–25 season.
 On November 17, 2024, he scored 51 points and had nine 3-pointers in a 105–84 win over the Perth Wildcats.
 He became the second player to score 50 points in an NBL game since the league returned to 40-minute games and it was the most points by a Bullets player in a 40-minute game.
 On December 26, he was ruled out for the rest of the season with a hamstring injury.
 In 16 games, he averaged 15.5 points, 3.1 rebounds and 2.6 assists per game.
 He parted ways with the Bullets following the conclusion of the season.

 In March 2025, Batemon joined Força Lleida of the Spanish Liga ACB.
 In 14 games to finish the 2024–25 ACB season, he averaged 16.2 points, 3.1 rebounds and 2.6 assists per game.

 Personal life

-Batemon and his fiancé Nickayla have a son.
+Batemon and his fiancé Nickayla have 2 sons.